rnpgp/rnp/README.md

 forked from NetPGP, itself originally written for NetBSD.

 "librnp" is the library used by rnp for all OpenPGP functions, useful for developers to build against.
-Thanks to Allistair, it is a "real" library, not a wrapper like GPGME of GnuPG.
+Thanks to Alistair, it is a "real" library, not a wrapper like GPGME of GnuPG.

-NetPGP was originally written (and still maintained) by Allistair Crooks of NetBSD.
+NetPGP was originally written (and still maintained) by Alistair Crooks of NetBSD.

 # Status